balaji-singh/employee-time-tracker/README.md

 docker run -d  -p 8081:8080 balajiabgs/employee-timetracker:1

+(or)

+Use docker composer file for building and linking the differnt containers and images.

+run docker-compose up and Compose will start and run your entire app.

+To rebuild this image you must use `docker-compose build` or `docker-compose up --build`

 After starting docker continer access the portal by fallowing URL.

 Home page : http://localhost:8081/